 The North Carolina Coastal Federation is a member-supported nonprofit organization committed to protecting and restoring our coast.
 By working with people from all walks of life, we’re building a healthier, more resilient coast for current and future generations.

-One of the ways the Federation is making strides to improve the health of our coast is by working alongside those who know our coastal waters the best: commercial and recreational fishers.
+One of the ways the Federation is making strides to improve the health of our coast is by working with commercial and recreational fishers to protect and restore coastal water quality and fish habitats.

 Lost Fishing Gear Recovery Project